Including OWASP ModSecurity Core Rule Set

 $> cp crs/crs-setup.conf.example crs/crs-setup.conf

-This unpacks the base part of the Core Rule Set in the directory /apache/conf/coreruleset-3.3.7.
+This unpacks the base part of the CRS in the directory /apache/conf/coreruleset-4.22.0.
 We create a link from /apache/conf/crs to this folder.
-Then we copy a file named crs-setup.conf.example to a new file crs-setup.conf and finally, we delete the Core Rule Set tar file.
+Then we copy a file named crs-setup.conf.example to a new file crs-setup.conf and finally, we delete the CRS tar file.

 The setup file allows us to tweak many different settings.
 It is worth a look – if only to see what is included.
 However, we are OK with the default settings and will not touch the file: We just make sure it is available under the new filename crs-setup.conf.
 Then we can continue to update the configuration to include the rules files.

-In Tutorial 6, in which we embedded ModSecurity itself, we marked out a section for the Core Rule Set.
-We now add two Include directives into this section.
+In Tutorial 6, where we embedded ModSecurity itself, we marked out a section for the CRS.
+We now add several Include directives into this section.
 Specifically, four parts are added to the existing configuration.
-(1) The Core Rules base configuration, (2) a part for self-defined rule exclusions before the Core Rules.
-Then (3) the Core Rules themselves and finally a part (4) for rule exclusions after the Core Rules.
+(1) The CRS base configuration, (2) a part for self-defined rule exclusions before the CRS rules.
+Then (3) CRS themselves as well as CRS plugins and finally a part (4) for rule exclusions after CRS.

 The rule exclusions are directives and rules used for managing the false alarms described above.
-Some false alarms must be prevented before the corresponding Core Rule is loaded.
-Some false alarms can only be intercepted following the definition of the core rule itself.
+Some false alarms must be prevented before the corresponding CRS rule is loaded.
+Some false alarms can only be intercepted following the definition of the rule itself.
 But one thing at a time.
 Here is the new block of configuration which we will insert into the base configuration we assembled when we enabled ModSecurity:

 Include /apache/conf/crs/crs-setup.conf